medikoo/deferred/README.md

 <a name="deferred-promise-basics" />
 ### Basics

-When there's work to do that doesn't return immediately (asynchronous) `deferred` object is created and promise (`deferred.promise`) is returned to the world.
+When there's work to do that doesn't return immediately (asynchronous), `deferred` object is created and promise (`deferred.promise`) is returned to the world.
 When finally value is obtained, deferred is resolved with it `deferred.resolve(value)`.
-At that point all promise observers (added via `deferred.promise.then`) are notified with value of fulfilled promise.
+At that point all promise observers (added in meantime via `deferred.promise.then`) are notified with value of fulfilled promise.

 Example: